Configuring permission rules

 Session variables that have been resolved from authentication tokens by either your authentication webhook or by Hasura using the JWT configuration are available for constructing row-level permissions.

-to access only their articles, you can use the X-Hasura-User-ID
+For example, to allow an author to access only their articles, you can use the X-Hasura-User-ID session variable

-to construct a rule to restrict access for select
+to construct a rule to restrict access for select to rows in the articles table where the value in the id column

 is equal to the value in the session variable (assuming this variable is being used to indicate the author's ID):